StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Fixed all translations showning in ATUM Orders' searches.
 * Fixed Purchase Order stock not added when product stock value is NULL.
 * Set stock quantity to 0 when changing the "WC manage stock" form settings' tool.
+* Fixed Dashboard's promo sales showing today stats instead of month.
+* Avoid loading the WP 5.0 core's lodash library to not conflict with ATUM Dashboard's gridstack.
+* Prevent POs to change the stock to unmanaged products.
+* CSS fixes.
+* Refactory: code style.

 ---